-ACTIVE CLUB GRANT ROUND 47 - Nominations are now open and close Wednesday 11 April 2018. - NOW OPEN
+ACTIVE CLUB GRANT ROUND 47 - Nominations are now open and close Wednesday 11 April 2018. - APPLICATIONS NOW CLOSED

-COMMUNITY BENEFIT GRANTS - Applications for this grant can be submitted throughout the year. - NOW OPEN
+COMMUNITY BENEFIT GRANTS - Applications for this grant can be submitted throughout the year. - APPLICATIONS CURRENTLY CLOSED

-MULTICULTURAL GRANTS SCHEME - Nominations are now open, this grant does not close. - NOW OPEN
+MULTICULTURAL GRANTS SCHEME - Nominations are now open, this grant does not close. - APPLICATIONS NOW CLOSED

 NRM Community and Volunteer Support Grants

 NRM Community and Volunteer Support Grants help support community groups carry out local land care, coast care and water care projects.
 Funding will be provided for a range of NRM activities such as sustainable land management, weed control, native plant revegetation, soil protection, fencing watercourses, and habitat protection for native animals.

 An additional $60,000 is available for Friends of Parks groups and volunteer groups to undertake small projects on national parks and reserves.
 Small Volunteer Support Grants up to $5,000, small NRM Community Grants up to $10,000 and medium NRM Community Grants between $10,001 and $30,000 are available.